 - $8,000 to defray the fellow's tuition, fees and work-study program commitments

-- A small grant for the purchase of equipment or software, if needed, to facilitate work on the fellow's research project
+- A small grant to facilitate work on the fellow's research project

-Each fellow who also participates in the Summer Internship Program in Research for Graduate Students receives the following:
+Selected fellow must participate in the Summer Internship Program in Research for Graduate Students.
+The fellow will receive the following:

 - $6,000 salary